 |

-Trading and WholesaleIt is often assumed that the purchase of large quantities of crude oil or refined products can be arranged on a business-to-business basis, as most other commercial dealings are finalized.
-However, in this industry virtually all sales in large quantities of these goods are completed via commodities exchanges, with the only exceptions being over-the-counter deals between entities with long-standing and established relationships.
-For example, this may occur between two international trading companies, or from a refiner direct to an airport or marine port, but in modern times these contracts are exceedingly rare.
-In fact, these types of settlements are so uncommon that Rusneftegaz does not conduct any business in this manner, finalizing all our oil sales through exchanges.
+Trading and WholesaleIt is often assumed that the purchase of commercial quantities of crude oil or refined products can be arranged on a business-to-business basis, as most wholesale dealings are finalized.
+However, in this industry virtually all revenue is earned via commodities exchanges, with the only exceptions being over-the-counter deals between entities with long-standing and established relationships.
+For example, this may occur among two international trading companies, or from a refiner direct to an airport or marine port, but in modern times these contracts are increasingly rare.
+In fact, these types of settlements are so uncommon that Rusneftegaz does not conduct any transactions in this manner, finalizing all our oil sales through exchanges.
 This is primarily due to the guarantees and legal protections offered by these organizations, with the body acting as a central counterparty to both the buyer and seller.
-In context, this means that the exchange will accept payment for the product from the customer, and withhold this from the retailer until the commodity has been transferred into the custody of the exchange.
-At which point, the funds will then be simultaneously released to one party, and the goods purchased to the other.
-Such an arrangement mitigates the opportunities for fraud and abuse on both sides; remittance of funds cannot be fraudulently avoided, nor can the quality or quantity of the supplied merchandise be compromised.
-In recent years, one of the most common scams perpetuated by criminals operating in the petroleum sector is to place exceedingly large orders in return for a falsified financial instrument, such a letter of credit.
-Thus, by exclusively utilizing an exchange to facilitate business, these poor attempts at deception are easily avoided.
+In context, this means that the exchange will accept payment for the product from the customer, and withhold this from the retailer until the commodity has been transferred into the custody of the bourse.
+At which time, the funds will then be simultaneously released to one party, and the goods purchased to the other.
+Such an arrangement mitigates the opportunities for fraud and abuse on both sides; remittance of cash cannot be fraudulently evaded, nor can the quality or quantity of the supplied merchandise be compromised.
+In recent years, one of the most common scams perpetuated by criminals operating in the hydrocarbon sector is to make exceedingly large orders in return for a falsified financial instrument, such as a letter of credit.
+Thus, by exclusively utilizing such services to facilitate commerce, these poor attempts at deception are conveniently avoided.

 |